SoftSimu/CellSim3D/documentation.md

 F^P= P S \hat{n}
 ```
 Where P is the internal pressure of the cell, and S is the unit element of the surface area.
-+ "growth_rate" : Product of S and P, Pressure growth rate.
++ "growth_rate": Product of S and P, Pressure growth rate.
 + "minPressure": Initial pressure force
 + "maxPressure": Final pressure force